Collective agreement: Finland

 In Finland, collective labour agreements are universally valid.
 This means that a collective agreement in an economic sector becomes a universally applicable legal minimum for any individual's employment contract, whether or not they are a union member.
 For this condition to apply, half of the workforce in that sector needs to be union members, thus supporting the agreement.
 Workers are not forced to join a union in a specific workplace.
 Nevertheless, with 70% average unionization, most economic sectors are under a collective labour agreement.
 An agreement does not prohibit higher wages and better benefits, but establishes a legal minimum, similarly to a minimum wage.
-Furthermore, a national income policy agreement is often, but not always reached, which includes all trade unions, employers’ associations, and the Finnish government.
+Furthermore, a national income policy agreement is often, but not always reached, which includes all trade unions, employers' associations, and the Finnish government.

 Germany

 Collective agreements in Germany are legally binding.
-Germans pride themselves in a supposedly more cooperative spirit in industrial relations when compared to other countries, for example when contrasted to the historically more adversarial nature of industrial relations in the United Kingdom as described below.
+Germans pride themselves in a supposedly more cooperative spirit in industrial relations when compared to other countries, for example when contrasted to the historically more adversarial nature of industrial relations in the United Kingdom as described in § United Kingdom.
 German workers by law have a right to representation on company boards.
 Together, management and workers are considered "social partners".

 Italy

 Like in Finland, collective labour agreement determinate a universal applicabile legal minimum wage, which is universally valid (in Latin: erga omnes), whether the worker is a member of a trade union or not.
+Both employers' associations and trade unions of wage workers of the public and private sectors have the right to unilaterally withdraw from the contract.
 The introduction of collective labour agreement in Italy took place during the fascist period with the promulgation of the Labour Charter of 1927.
 In 1959, Vigorelli-type laws transferred the national collective labor agreements in force at the time into an ordinary law in such a way as to make the set of economic and regulatory rights established in these agreements universal and binding.

-For the first time in the history of Italian industrial relations, in December 2010, Marchionne decided to unilaterally let the Fiat group out of Confindustria and Federmeccanica. the Fiat group decided to start separate negotiations with some trade union organizations to define a specific company contract for the automotive sector in force within its plants, as an exception to and in lieu of the national collective labor contract.
+In December 2010, for the first time in the history of Italian industrial relations, Sergio Marchionne decided to unilaterally let the Fiat group out of Confindustria and Federmeccanica.
+The Fiat group decided to start separate negotiations with some trade union organizations to define a specific company contract for the automotive sector in force within its plants, as an exception to and in lieu of the national collective labor contract.
 In 2013, the Associazione Bancaria Italiana was the first association to decide to cancel the national collective labor agreement of the banking sector and to adopt a separate negotiation with the trade union organizations.
 In the subsequent contractual renewals of 2018 and 2022, the trade unions and bank's associations agreed on the right of withdrawal from the national collective labor agreement for both parties.

-Both employers' associations and trade unions of wage workers of the public and private sectors have the right to unilaterally withdraw from the contract.